The Clevedon Valley Music Foundation Trust Scholarships’ Festival 2022

 There will be no entry fee, and a pianist will be available to accompany, although entrants are welcome to bring their own pianists.
 Repertoire may be changed up to 2 weeks prior to entry.

-Please contact the appropriate pianist and ensure you make these arrangements at least 2 weeks prior for a rehearsal within 7 days of the Festival.
+Please contact Kay and ensure you make these arrangements at least 2 weeks prior for a rehearsal within 7-10 days of the Festival.

 Entries Close